Jed-hub/AirBnB_clone/README.md

 ## Description of the project

- - How to create a Python package

-  - How to create a command interpreter in Python using the cmd module

-   - What is Unit testing and how to implement it in a large project

-   - How to serialize and deserialize a Class

-   - How to write and read a JSON file

-   - How to manage datetime

-   - What is an UUID

-   - What is *args and how to use it

-   - What is **kwargs and how to use it

-   - How to handle named arguments in a function
+   The AirBnB clone project is a simple copy of the AirBnB website.

 ## Description of the command interpreter

-  **What’s a command interpreter?**

-Do you remember the Shell?
-It’s exactly the same but limited to a specific use-case.
-In our case, we want to
+   The command interpreter is like the Shell but limited to a specific use-case.

-be able to manage the objects of our project:
+In our case, we want to be able to manage the objects of our project:

 	- Create a new object (ex: a new User or a new Place)

 	- Retrieve an object from a file, a database etc…

 	- Do operations on objects (count, compute stats, etc…)

 	- Update attributes of an object

 	- Destroy an object

+### How to start it

+### How to use it

+### Examples